 These bamboo rolls are the softest I’ve tried, are 100% plastic-free, delivered to your door, and have a lower carbon footprint than regular TP.
 (And yes, they really work.
 Like everything I recommend, I’ve tested it thoroughly.)

-[Details: Check out my review of the best bamboo and recycled toilet paper brands (and why I prefer bamboo, controversial as it may be).]
+[Details: Check out my review of the best bamboo and recycled toilet paper brands, and why I prefer bamboo.
+We also have a video that answers at least one burning question about these!]

-Save 20% off your first order from Reel (my favorite bamboo option) with the code TILTED (Including on subscription orders – double discount!)
+Discount:: Save 20% off your first Reel order with the code TILTED (including subscription orders – you can stack two discounts!)

 I’ve been testing these sunscreen bars in cardboard tubes.
 They do get the job done – but I have high hopes that I’ll enjoy using this brand in recyclable metal packaging, or maybe this one, a little bit more.

+Which of these sustainable New Year’s resolutions will you try first?
 What other ideas do you have for easy ways to reduce our environmental impact?
-Which of these do you plan on trying first?
-Share in the comments below!
+Share in the comments below.

 Help more people find this article!
 Share on: